song-toantran/Multiple-Layer-Unet-U-n-Net-for-liver-and-liver-tumor-segmentation-in-CT/README.md

-# A mutiple layer Unet, U^n-Net for liver and liver tumor segmentation in CT
+# A Multiple Layer U-Net, U<sup>n</sup>-Net, for Liver and Liver Tumor Segmentation in CT